 JONAS

 The name Jonas is the first on our list, and we love how sweet it sounds.
-The name is derived from the Hebrew yōnāh, which means "dove" and was first seen in the Old Testament when a Hebrew prophet was thrown overboard from his ship during a storm and swallowed by a great big fish for disobeying God.
+The name derives from the Hebrew yōnāh, which means “dove” and comes from the Old Testament, when a Hebrew prophet was thrown overboard from a boat during a storm and swallowed by a great big fish for disobeying God.

 LÉONIE